-You will find a transdisciplinary and cross-cultural department with an innovative and visionary curriculum.
-As a major you will become familiar with the central questions and debates in the field, so you focus on five geographic areas – Africa, the Caribbean, the United States, Latin America and Europe – and the links between them.
+As a major, you will become familiar with the central questions and debates in the field.
+Your studies will unfold within an innovative and visionary curriculum.
+You will focus on five geographic areas – Africa, the Caribbean, the United States, Latin America, and Europe – and the links between them.
+Students and faculty come from a range of racial and ethnic backgrounds and have a diversity of experiences, perspectives and disciplinary strengths.
+From the beginning, the department has been transdisciplinary and cross-cultural.

 Jorett Joseph ’15 says she could not foresee the experiences and studies she would embrace at Hamilton College, among them an Africana studies major and grant-funded research.
 She expected to major in government but fell in love with Africana studies and majored in both.More >>